seki-sd/study-notes/README.md

-There are some of my study notes.
+# Some of my study notes.

 Some exercises of basic machine learning algorithms.
 - linear regression: in python. matlab